brson/treasuretree/solana-hackathon.md

-## Writing a solana client in Rust
+## Writing a Solana client in Rust

 I am writing a program whose job is to sync the application state from our centralized Rocket application to Solana.